KevinGimbel/kevingimbel.github.io-old/jekyll-guide/index.md

 {% endhighlight %}

-If you run ruby -v & ri -v & rdoc --version you should see the following now (as of today, 9.
-August 2013)
+If you run `ruby -v & ri -v & rdoc --version` you should see the following now (as of today, 9.
+August 2013; *notice: `rdoc -v` doesn't show the Version, it creates an Doc Folder and - whatever it does, too - Jekyll won't work then.)

 {% highlight bash %}
 ruby 1.9.3p194 (2012-04-20 revision 35410)